asdf-format/asdf/docs/asdf/features.rst

 .. asdf:: example.asdf

-ASDF automatically saves history metadata about the extensions that were used to create the file.
+`asdf` automatically saves history metadata about the extensions that were used to create the file.
 This information is used when opening files to determine if the proper extensions are installed (see :ref:`extension_checking` for more details).